 Note: For Windows 10 upgrades from 7/8/8.1

-Make sure to read the IMPORTANT section about re-enabling and then disabling the option in Step 6 .
+Make sure to read the IMPORTANT section about re-enabling and then disabling the option in Step 6 of the solution.

-Solution: Steps to disable Automatic Maintenance on Windows (Works for all Windows versions)
+Solution: Disable Automatic Maintenance on Windows (Works for all Windows versions)

 Important: If you still see other wake timers listed above, and would like no wake timers at all, check out my article on completely disabling all wake timers in Windows 10.